10 Reasons to Bake with Coconut Flour:

 Certain health concerns that can arise include depression, arthritis, anemia, fatigue and even more severe conditions such as dementia, colitis, psoriasis and osteoporosis.
 (3) This is a serious reason to bake with coconut flour instead of gluten containing flours!

 Despite the fact that coconut flour may look, feel and perhaps even smell like conventional refined flours, coconut flour can be frustrating and costly to cook with without some needed guidance.
 Don’t forget Dr. Fife’s description that coconut flour is like a sponge and cooking with such an absorbent food provides its own challenges to be overcome.

-A few tips follow on how to achieve success in substituting 100% coconut flour in recipes for wheat flour:
+A few tips follow on how to achieve success when you bake with coconut flour:

 - Due to the high absorbency, coconut flour is an excellent thickening agent for soups, stews and even smoothies.
 For this reason, it is also recommended to store coconut flour in an airtight container in the fridge or freezer to avoid moisture clumps.

 - Experiment!
 In general, for every one cup of traditional flour you only need approximately 1/4 cup to 1/3 cup of coconut flour.